 Size.
-The Company's bylaws currently provide that the authorized number of directors will be fixed exclusively by resolution of the Board.
+The Company's Amended and Restated Bylaws currently provide that the authorized number of directors will be fixed exclusively by resolution of the Board.
 The Board will periodically review the appropriate size of the Board.

 Independence.
 A majority of the members of the Board shall be independent in accordance with the requirements of the rules of NASDAQ; There shall be no more than two management directors on the Board at any time.
 Currently, the Company's Chief Executive Officer is the only management director.
-The Nominating and Corporate Governance Committee shall be responsible for reviewing the qualifications and independence of the members of the Board.
+The Nominating and Corporate Governance Committee shall be responsible for reviewing the qualifications and independence of the members of the Board, and the Board shall make an affirmative determination that members determined to be independent do not have any relationships with the Company and its businesses that would interfere with their independent judgment in carrying out the responsibilities of a director.
+In connection with these determinations, the Nominating and Corporate Governance Committee reviews information regarding transactions, relationships, and arrangements involving the Company and its businesses and each director that it deems relevant to independence, including those required by NASDAQ rules.

 Over boarding.
 No director may serve on more than four public company boards (including the Company's Board).
 No director that is an executive officer of a public company may serve on more than two public company boards (including the Company's Board).
-No member of the Audit Committee may serve simultaneously on the audit committee of more than three public companies (including the Company's Audit Committee).
+No member of the Audit Committee may serve simultaneously on the audit committee of more than three public companies (including the Audit Committee).